Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 Hybrid tables provide the lower latency and higher throughput for single-row DMLs necessary for these use cases.

 In this quickstart we will use Tasty Bytes snowflake fictional food truck business data to simulate a data serving use case.
 We will use two tables:
-- ORDER_HEADER table -  This table stores order metadata such as TRUCK_ID, CUSTOMER_ID, ORDER_AMOUNT, etc.
+- ORDER_HEADER -  This table stores order metadata such as TRUCK_ID, CUSTOMER_ID, ORDER_AMOUNT, etc.
-- TRUCK table -  This table stores truck metadata such as TRUCK_ID,FRANCHISE_ID,MENU_TYPE_ID, etc.
+- TRUCK -  This table stores truck metadata such as TRUCK_ID,FRANCHISE_ID,MENU_TYPE_ID, etc.

 ### Prerequisites
 - Familiarity with the Snowflake Snowsight interface
 - Basic experience using git
 - Tasty Bytes V2 Installed on your account.
 If you don't have it install it by running [V2 Tasty Bytes Foundational Data Model - Setup](https://github.com/snowflakecorp/frostbytes/tree/main/Tasty%20Bytes/20%20-%20setup/V2)

 ### What You’ll Learn